Rudy Giuliani visits Watertown to stump for son Andrew’s gubernatorial bid

 “Vote for Andrew Giuliani, and I guarantee you I’ll be back here in six months and your crime will be that low,” he said.

-He said reversing crime rates will reverse New York’s population loss as well.
+He claimed reversing crime rates will reverse New York’s population loss.
 According to the U.S. Census Bureau, New York lost 1.58% of its population from July 2020 to July 2021, the largest of any state during that period.
 However, the state’s population has returned to growing, and is projected to rise an average of 0.27% compared to last year.

 Mr. Giuliani said his son, who at age 36 is the youngest candidate to run for governor this year, has the energy and youth to push conservative policies through the state and reverse what he said is New York’s decline.

 The senior Mr. Giuliani deflected questions about his son’s high statewide unfavorability rating, calling references to them “fake news.”
 He did, however, admit that any Republican candidate in New York is facing an uphill battle to win against a Democrat.
-Mr. Giuliani, echoing language he’s used to falsely suggest the 2020 presidential election results were falsified, said New York has been “rigged” by the Democrats for nearly 20 years, since former Governor George E. Pataki, the last Republican governor of the state, left office in 2007.
+Mr. Giuliani, echoing language he’s used to falsely suggest the 2020 presidential election results were falsified, said New York has been “rigged” by the Democrats for nearly 20 years, since Gov. George E. Pataki, the last Republican governor of the state, left office at the end of 2006.

 The senior Mr. Giuliani continues to face scrutiny in Congress, where documents and testimony from people close to Mr. Trump in the weeks after he lost the 2020 election suggest Mr. Giuliani was key in the plot to overturn the election results.

-For his part, Mr. Giuliani has said the documentation is false, drummed up by a January 6th Committee that he has accused of furthering a “political witchhunt.”
-He has accused the numerous former Trump administration officials who have testified against him of lying to Congress as well.
+Mr. Giuliani has said the documentation is false, drummed up by a Jan.
+6 committee that he has accused of furthering a “political witch hunt.”
+He has accused the numerous former Trump administration officials who have testified against him of lying to Congress.

-Early voting is already available for the Republican and Democratic primaries, and all polling stations will open as usual on Tuesday, June 28.
-The victor in each race will face off for the Nov.
+Early voting is underway for the Republican and Democratic primaries, and all polling stations will open as usual for primary day on Tuesday, June 28.
+The victor in each race will face off in the Nov.
 8 general election.

 Welcome to the discussion.